 - (a) General.
-Site plan review and approval, in accordance with the procedures of this division, is required before a development permit may be issued within: (1) the boundaries of the Perimeter Center overlay or (2) any Perimeter Center zoning district. - (b) Exemptions.
-The community development director is authorized to waive or modify the site plan requirements for proposed construction or changes of use that will result in no exterior changes or site modifications.
+Site plan review and approval, in accordance with the procedures of this division, is required before a land development permit may be issued. - (b) Exemptions.

+- (1) Site plan review requirements do not apply to detached houses. - (2) The community development director is authorized to waive or modify the site plan review requirements for proposed construction activities and changes of use that will result in no significant exterior changes or site modifications.